Note: Most of the ideas here are developed further in my 2018 book, Philosophy of Time and Perceptual Experience.

 - The appearance of an elliptical thing seen head on, changing shape, shrinking and growing in thickness – a two-dimensional thing which has no properties dependent on where we stand.

 Can I defend this view that appearances are three dimensional?
-I think one can by simply pointing.
+I think someone can, and relatively easily, by simply pointing out what most people visually experience of the world.
 But I’m not sure that I can do this.

 I have been told, and believed, that I was hypertropic: my vision of distant things is fine, but what I look at up close is blurry.
 When I was a kid, I couldn’t read properly without glasses; my eyes eventually adjusted, and so I didn’t need glasses anymore, but I still couldn’t read with my left eye closed.